 A priority of UNC Charlotte is students' health, safety, and welfare.
-As Students are expected to demonstrate compassion by seeking help in potentially dangerous or life-threatening situations.
-The University does not want the fear of student conduct repercussions to be a barrier for seeking help.
-In lieu of Conduct Procedures through the University student conduct process, the Help Seeking Protocol provides students an opportunity to seek help for themselves or others while being connected to campus and community resources.
+Students are expected to demonstrate compassion by seeking help in potentially dangerous or life-threatening situations.
+The University does not want the fear of repercussions to be a barrier for seeking help.
+The Help Seeking Protocol provides students an opportunity to seek help for themselves or others while being connected to campus and community resources, in lieu of Accountability Procedures through the University.